Toast of London: Production

 All episodes are directed by Michael Cumming.

 Three series, under the title Toast of London, were broadcast on Channel 4.
 Series 2 and 3 were shot at the West London Film Studios.
 In the United States, Toast of London was available on IFC.

 In November 2017, after reports of a fourth series, Berry clarified that it will return "in some form at some point", but nothing was currently being written.
 Mathews later said that they had an idea for "Toast in America", but that no deadline was set.
 In December 2017, Channel 4 officially renewed the show for a fourth series.

-During the COVID-19 pandemic, a YouTube channel with new audio skits of Toast of London was created, whilst in 2021 the "Toast in America" series was confirmed as a six-part television project for the BBC, under the title Toast of Tinseltown.
+During the COVID-19 pandemic, a YouTube channel with new audio skits of Toast of London was created, while in 2021 the "Toast in America" series was confirmed as a six-part television project for the BBC, under the title Toast of Tinseltown.
 The series debuted on BBC Two on 4 January 2022 with all episodes of Toast of Tinseltown uploaded to the BBC iPlayer at the same time, alongside the three series of Toast of London.